5 Reasons to Love Southwest Airlines®

 We always get good seats thanks to Southwest family boarding!

-3. Southwest Flight Change/Cancellation Policy
+3. Southwest® Flight Change/Cancellation Policy

 This is one of the biggest reasons why I love Southwest Airlines.
 When I book a flight, I can cancel and get all those points back (up to 10 minutes before the scheduled departure time).
 This is huge!
 If I find a flight I like, I book it right then and I figure out the details later.
 If it doesn’t work out, I can cancel it, no risk.
 When you book in cash, they’ll give you credits to use on a later flight.

 This also works if the price changes on a flight.
 I can log into my Rapid Rewards account, select change flight, and it will show me if my current flight has gone down in price.
 If it has, I can get the difference in points redeposited into my account with the click of a button.
-In fact, I did this today and got 4,000 points back.
-Now that’s not a ton, and I’ve saved much more in the past, but I’ll take it!

 4. Bags Fly Free